SabMueller/capstone-project-pawzies/README.md

-# Welcome to PAWZY - An App where you can Adopt A Friend for Life
+# Welcome to PAWZIES - An App where you can Adopt A Friend for Life

 This project is a capstone project by Sabrina Mueller.